Portfolio for Art & Design (General Foundation) BA (Hons) / BDes (Hons)

 After you have been invited

 You should upload your digital portfolio as soon as possible after you receive the email invitation.
-The final deadline is 15 February 2021.
+The final deadline is 1 March 2023 by 18:00 (UK Time).

 Your file should not exceed 50MB, details of which will be given to you in the email invitation.